awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/cloudwatch-metrics-component.md

 ------
 #### [ 2\.0\.8 \- 2\.1\.0 ]

-The following table lists the dependencies for versions 2\.0\.8 and 2\.1\.0 of this component\.
+The following table lists the dependencies for versions 2\.0\.8 to 2\.1\.0 of this component\.

 | Dependency | Compatible versions | Dependency type |